whispir/openapi/docs/Getting started/Domains-and-IP-addresses.md

 - These lists are dynamic and subject to change with minimal notice.
 - Whispir **does not** provide customers with notice of changes to AWS IP ranges.

-> Whispir **does not recommend** that you implement allowlisting on your system, unless you have a mandatory compliance requirement to do so.
+> Whispir **strongly recommends against** implementing IP allowlisting on your systems, unless you have a mandatory compliance requirement to do so.

 If you choose to implement allowlisting, you must have robust procedures in place to ensure that your allowlisted IP ranges are kept up to date following the release of new ranges by AWS.